Hatrison/SelfAssessment/Skills/Paradigms.md

   - Structured programming: 👂 heard
   - Non-structured programming: 👂 heard
   - Functional programming: 🖐️ used
-  - Prototype-based programming: 👂 heard
+  - Prototype-based programming: 🖐️ used
   - Object-oriented programming: 🖐️ used
   - Object-based programming: 👂 heard
   - Generic programming
-  - Concurrent computing
+  - Concurrent computing: 🖐️ used
   - Asyncronous programming: 🖐️ used
-  - Parallel programming
+  - Parallel programming: 🖐️ used
   - Reactive programming: 🖐️ used
   - FRP (Functional-reactive): 🖐️ used
   - Automata-based programming